 We support many other languages on our paid plans.
 If your preferred language is not listed above, please contact us at [email protected] and we’ll be happy to help.

-Color customisation is a great way to infuse your own branding to the widget and make it a more cohesive part of your website.
-Simply follow this guide to incorporate your brand colors.
+Color customisation is a great way to infuse your branding to your cookie pop-up and make it a more cohesive part of your website.
+Simply use our widget builder to easily add your brand colours.
+You can access the widget builder by logging on to your Legal Monster account > selecting

 Yes.
 Our Cookie Free plan is limited to a maximum of 5,000 consents per month.
-If you exceed this amount, you will need to upgrade to our Cookie Pro plan.
+If you exceed this amount, you will need to upgrade to our Cookie Essential plan.

 However, if you are a non-profit organisation, charity or have a special case that requires a high volume of consents, please contact us for a bespoke plan and pricing at [email protected] or go ahead and book a call with us.